Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Travelling Solo in Dubai

 Solo travellers in Dubai may feel more at risk than those travelling in groups.
-However, they can still enjoy a safe and rewarding experience with proper precautions.
+However, they can still enjoy a safe and rewarding experience with proper precautions under normal circumstances.
 Dubai is generally a safe city for solo travellers, with low crime rates and a strong emphasis on security.
 The city’s extensive surveillance system, including cameras placed on every street, provides a sense of security, even when walking alone late at night.

 However, it is still vital for solo travellers to take precautions to ensure their safety.
-This includes staying in well-lit and crowded areas, avoiding isolated or poorly lit streets, and being aware of their surroundings.
-Additionally, informing someone of your travel plans and keeping important documents and valuables secure is advisable.
+This includes staying in well-lit and crowded areas, avoiding isolated or poorly lit streets, and being aware of one’s surroundings.
+Additionally, it is advisable to inform someone of your travel plans and to keep important documents and valuables secure.

 High-net worth (HNW) Family Safety in Dubai